ae-platform / module-08 · H1 foundation · PI-1

 Suggested fix: PARSE_TIMESTAMP('%Y-%m-%dT%H:%M:%SZ', event_timestamp) AS event_timestamp

-Violation 2 — New Field (SCHEMA DRIFT)
+Violation 2 — New Field (Schema Drift)

-Field: optical_sensor_temp_c (FLOAT) · Not in canonical schema v2.0
+Field: optical_sensor_temp_c (FLOAT) · not in canonical schema v2.0

 Source: APAC-East firmware v4.2.1 added optical bore temperature sensor

-Suggested: optical_sensor_temp_c → bearing_temp_optical_c (new canonical field v2.1)
+Suggested: optical_sensor_temp_cbearing_temp_optical_c (new canonical field v2.1)

 Schema Diff